coreinfrastructure/best-practices-badge/background.md

 deemed to be sufficiently stable (and which is accepted by the development community) is merged into the mainline kernel.
-The bulk of changes for a new development cycle (and all of the major changes) will be merged during this time, at a rate approaching 1,000 changes ("patches," or "changesets") per day.
+The bulk of changes for a new development cycle (and all of the major changes) will be merged during this time, at a rate approaching 1,000 changes (patches or changesets) per day.
 (As an aside, it is worth noting that the changes integrated during the merge window do not come out of thin air; they have been collected, tested,